joelparkerhenderson/coordinated-disclosure/README.md

 Ensure contact capabilties.

-  * Good: THe producer publishes a security contact email address (conventionally "security@example.com") and ideally a secure email encryption key.
+  * Good: The producer publishes a security contact email address (conventionally "security@example.com") and ideally a secure email encryption key.

   * Good: The producer publishes a security contact web page (conventionally "https://www.example.com/security") and ideally makes the page easy to discover such as via the website's footer, sitemap, and search.